A Q&A with Jim Olds, executive officer of Australian Natural Therapists Association

 ANTA’s Recognised Course List is not exhaustive however it provides significant input into authentic providers delivering robust and fit for purpose education and training for future practitioners in allied health professions.

 What are the benefits of being a member of ANTA?

-The benefits of being a member of ANTA is knowing your association is governed by current practicing members and is designed to place its members first in any situation including providing initial guidance toward educators and trainers.
-ANTA services include but are not limited to ongoing student support, bursary awards, academic and graduate awards including free and subsidised memberships, free access to internationally accredited research web-based data, free continuing professional education, free industry journal, free access to a library of current professional training videos and power-point presentations.
-There is also free consultation and guidance to practitioners through the ANTA administration centre and free ongoing support and guidance from the national chair of each professional practice modality.
+ANTA has a range of benefits, and the most prideful is knowing your Association is governed by current practicing members and is designed to place its members first in any situation.
+ANTA also provides initial guidance toward educators and trainers.
+ANTA’s services include but are not limited to ongoing student support, bursary awards, academic and graduate awards including free and subsidised memberships, free access to internationally accredited research web-based data, free continuing professional education, free official industry journal, free access to a library of current professional training videos and power-point presentations.
+There is also free consultation and guidance to practitioners through the ANTA Administration Centre and free ongoing support and guidance from the National Chair of each professional practiced modality.

-Through our industry partner NABOOKI, graduates and practitioners have access to a low-cost digital practice management platform, web-based marketing with a free mini website, online booking and payment services for up to three clinics for $10 per month for sole traders and $20 per month for multi-partner clinics.
-This is an exclusive service for ANTA members and ANTA is proud of its association with our business partner who will provide ongoing statistics around our members’ practices so we may guide and support them further in their business development in a competitive marketplace.
+ANTA recently partnered with NABOOKI, a digital practice management platform, online booking and payment service up to three clinics.
+NABOOKI is offers a highly subsided and exclusive service for ANTA Members and ANTA is proud of its association with NABOOKI.
+NABOOKI will provide ongoing statistics around each clinical practice which allows guidance and further support for business development in a highly competitive marketplace.